 What do I do to declare Actuarial Science as my major?

-If you do not meet these requirements you will be told to wait a term and try again.
+If you do not meet the requirements, you will be told to wait a term and try again.
 Additionally, we only admit students from within the Mathematics Faculty, so if you are in a different faculty you must transfer to Mathematics before you are eligible for entry to Actuarial Science.
 If you don't meet the requirements by the end of 3A you should strongly consider another major, as fourth year courses are open only to Actuarial Science majors.

 What is a CAV and SMAV?
 How are they calculated?